BZoennchen/supercollider-book/chapters/supercollider/pattern/5-event-player.md

 ## Argument Dependence

-Since we combine multiple ``Streams`` we may want to influence one value stream by the other.
+Since we combine multiple [Streams](https://doc.sccode.org/Classes/Stream.html) we may want to influence one value stream by the other.
 For example, we might want that the ``amp`` depends on the frequency such that we can reduce the amplitude for higher pitches.
 There are multiple ways to do so.
-One is by using one of the most powerful ``Pattern``, that is [Pfunc](https://doc.sccode.org/Classes/Pfunc.html).
+One is by using one of the most powerful [Pattern](https://doc.sccode.org/Classes/Pattern.html), that is [Pfunc](https://doc.sccode.org/Classes/Pfunc.html).

-``Pfunc`` expects a function as an argument and this function is called whenever the respective ``Stream`` generates its next value.
+[Pfunc](https://doc.sccode.org/Classes/Pfunc.html) expects a function as an argument and this function is called whenever the respective [Stream](https://doc.sccode.org/Classes/Stream.html) generates its next value.
 The argument of the ``next`` call is passed to the function.

 ```isc